aryangehlot6656/VITyarthi-Project-Semester-1/README.md

 2. Clone or Download the Repository:   (paste repository link)

-3. Run the Python Script:

-Navigate to the project folder and run:
+3. Run the Python Script: Navigate to the project folder and run: Code.py
-(.
-Py filename)

 4. Follow On-Screen Instructions:  The program will:
 a)	Ask for vehicle type